rcastrejon91/ai_agents/README.md

 python controller.py --test-memory
 ```

+### Visualizing Session Activity

+The Streamlit dashboard now includes a simple bar chart that displays how many
+records are stored for each session.
+Launch `app.py` to explore agent interactions
+and view session counts at a glance.

 ### Reactive World State

 The system now includes a lightweight world state engine that mutates the